okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/step-up-authentication/main/index.md

 ## Next steps

-* Read more about Okta's access tokens in the [OIDC & OAuth 2.0 API Reference](/docs/reference/api/oidc/#id-token).
+* Read more about Okta access tokens in the [OIDC & OAuth 2.0 API Reference](/docs/reference/api/oidc/#id-token).

 * Read more about policies on the [Policies](/docs/concepts/policies/) concept page.